LeslyDev/-Event-Planning-Multiuser/README.md

 # -Event-Planning-Multiuser
-Implemented multi-user event planning service with deploy to Heroku
+Implemented multi-user event planning service with deploy to Heroku on Flask